HobbitLong/PyContrast/pycontrast/README.md

 the mixed precision feature.

 ### Reference
-This repo is developed for the following paper:
+This repo is developed when writing the following paper:
 ```
 @inproceedings{tian2020makes,
   title={What makes for good views for contrastive learning},